vitelabs/go-vite/docs/tutorial/sppguide/basics/simple-contracts/data-storage.md

 `11-13` Defines a **getter** function that can be used to access the value of `storedData`.

 So far this seems relatively straightforward, but there is an important caveat: getter functions are off-chain, and can *not* be called by other contracts.
-They are conviniences for interfaces or front ends to collect needed information.
+They are conveniences for interfaces or front ends to collect needed information.

 So how do contracts interact?
 One of the challenges of Solidity++ is understanding the asynchronous design and how values can not be returned by functions.
 Rather than return values, a message can be passed to request a value, and upon receiving the message, a response message can be generated and sent back.